WeldonTan/ListingLens/ReadMe.md

 5.  **Smart Scraping**: The Worker initializes a headless browser session (via Selenium/Playwright), navigates to the URL, and performs necessary interactions (scrolling, clicking buttons) to load full content.
 6.  **AI Analysis**: The raw HTML is processed and sent to the Gemini API with a specific prompt to extract key real estate attributes.
 7.  **Data Persistence**: The structured JSON response is validated and saved to the PostgreSQL database.
-8.  **Real-time Update**: The Frontend polls the Backend (or receives updates via WebSocket in future iterations) to display the newly scraped data to the user.
+8.  **Real-time Update**: The Frontend polls the task status endpoint (`POST /listings/scrape/status`) to track progress and displays the newly scraped data to the user once completed.

 ---